Frequently Asked Questions

 • FDA symptomatic testing data

-• I couldn’t find data on FlowFlex Plus’s sensitivity or specificity for asymptomatic people during Omicron, but I assumed it’s the same as the Covid-only FlowFlex test.
+• I couldn't find data on FlowFlex Plus's sensitivity for asymptomatic people during Omicron, but I assumed it's the same as the Covid-only FlowFlex test.
+Additionally, I couldn't find data on FlowFlex Plus's specificity for asymptomatic people during Omicron, but I assumed it's the same as for symptomatic people.
+While sensitivity varies immensely by symptom status for RATs, specificity does not.

 iHealth (Covid-only) 72.5%